Simple Vanilla Brown Sugar Scrub DIY

 - First, place all ingredients in a bowl and mix them together.
 You can add more or less oil to your liking.
 If you like a thick scrub, use less oil.
 If you want a thinner scrub, use more.

-- Store in an airtight container.
-Since this recipe doesn't contain any chemical preservatives, it's best if you use it within a month or two.
+- Store in an airtight glass container.
+Since this recipe doesn’t contain chemical preservatives, it’s best to use it within a month or two.

 - Although you make this recipe with brown sugar, you may substitute organic white sugar.